Pigeon Forge Spring Break: Your 2023 In-Depth Guide

 Argh, matey!
 Prepare to pledge your allegiance to a pirate crew of yore or walk the plank at this pirate-themed dining experience.
 Adults and kids alike will be caught under the sea-worthy spell.
 Watch aerial and acrobatic acts animal performances and be wowed by a full-size pirate ship.

-Marvel at the mystical mermaids and cheer for the battling crews.
+Marvel at the mystical mermaids, cheer for the battling crews, and you’ll find plenty more to captivate you at the Pirates Voyage Dinner & Show.
 Meanwhile, chow down on biscuits, ham, corn on the cob, and unlimited soft drinks, coffee, or tea.

 Just five miles north of the Great Smoky Mountains National Park lies a nirvana of lush forests.
 Along with live theater shows and award-winning amusement parks.